kinsoft-id/apps.odoo/kin_material_request/README.rst

 material to be supplied or the quantity of the service to be performed.
 You can indicate the service specifications if needed.

-Once request is approved go to the Purchase Request Lines from the menu entry 'Purchase Requests', and also from the 'Purchase' menu.
+Once request is approved go to the Material Request Lines from the menu entry 'Material Requests', and also from the 'Purchase' menu.

 Select the lines that you wish to initiate the RFQ for, then go to 'More' and press 'Create RFQ'.